Welfare of managed animals

 We support research involving the use of animals and is committed to ensuring high standards of welfare for all managed animals (including farmed, laboratory, and companion).

 To encourage fundamental research that seeks to understand and promote the welfare of managed animals in the UK, including farmed, laboratory, and companion animals.
-Researchers, whose focus of research may not be welfare, are also encouraged to look for opportunities within their proposed programmes of research to improve the welfare of managed animal.
+Researchers, whose focus of research may not be welfare, are also encouraged to look for opportunities within their proposed programmes of research to improve the welfare of managed animals.

 Research in a variety of fields can contribute the aim of this proposal; to fit within this priority, applications should state clearly the likely benefits of the research for animal welfare.
 Research under this priority should seek to increase our knowledge of: